NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

 > If shutdown is called too early, any SL features which are enabled and running will stop functioning and the host application will fallback to the default implementation.
 For example, if DLSS is enabled and running and shutdown is called, the `sl.dlss` plugin will be unloaded, hence any `evaluateFeature` or `slIsFeatureSupported` calls will return an error and the host application should fallback to the default implementation (for example TAAU)

-3 VALIDATING SL INTEGRATION
+3 VALIDATING SL INTEGRATION WHEN REPLACING PLATFORM LIBRARIES
 -----------------------------

-To ensure that `sl.interposer.dll` is the only dependency in your application and you did not accidentally link `dxgi.dll`, `d3d12.dll` or `vulkan-1.dll` please do the following:
+If you are integrating Streamline by replacing the standard libraries with sl.interposer.lib, ensure that `sl.interposer.dll` is the only dependency in your application and no dependency on `dxgi.dll`, `d3d11.dll`, `d3d12.dll` or `vulkan-1.dll` remains.
+To do so, please do the following:

 * Open a Developer Command Prompt for Visual Studio
 * Run "dumpbin /dependents `my engine exe/dll that links sl.interposer.dll`"
-* Look for `dxgi.dll`, `d3d12.dll` or `vulkan-1.dll` in the list of dependents.
+* Look for `dxgi.dll`, `d3d11.dll`, `d3d12.dll` or `vulkan-1.dll` in the list of dependents.
 If you see either of those or if `sl.interposer.dll` is missing in the list then **SL was NOT integrated correctly** in your application.

+Note that if you are using a different method of integration where you continue to link to the standard platform libraries, this method does not apply.

 4 DISTRIBUTING SL WITH YOUR APPLICATION
 -----------------------------